 NewDos/80, version 2.0 and the JV1 Disk Image format

-(Note: If you arrived here via a seach engine, the page is linked off the "Software Stable > Downloadable Disk Images" section)
+(Note: If you arrived here via a seach engine, you might want to check out the parent page which is the Disk Archive section)

 This page is for those who want to explore, or understand a little more, about the jv1 .DSK disk image format used, and why I selected it for the disk images on this site.
 I'll also give some background to NewDos/80 version 2, as this DOS partly-determined why I used that particular format.

 I'll point out from the onset that this section is not for TRS-80 stalwarts, who will know all of this material and in much greater detail and depth than me!
 It's more for those new to the TRS-80 world who wish to dig a little deeper into the historical and technical aspects of using virtual TRS-80 disks.

 The period covering the late seventies and early eighties was wonderful time to be interested in micro computing.
 New machines were appearing by the month, each one different from the other.
 Not only did they look different, but they were mostly incompatible with each other as far as software was concerned.
 This was frustrating for owners, who often purchased machines that were devoid of software, but it was also a very innovative time.
 Every computer manufacturer was trying to make their mark with this new technology.
 There were no corporate software giants.
 Software writers were largely small companies or individuals providing product for the limited number of microcomputer users at the time.

 Nowadays we live in a world where (at the time of writing - 2007) only three operating systems hold sway.
 By far the largest is Microsoft's Windows line, followed by Apple's Mac-OX and then open-source Linux.
 Back then though, there were dozens of DOSes, often tailored to a particular machine.
 Even a purchaser of a particular make and model could choose between half a dozen products when it came to the DOS.